 Here are some of the most helpful AT tools for math.

-- Calculators can help kids solve math problems—from basic math to more complex equations.
-Most parents are familiar with basic electronic calculators.
-Kids with math issues may prefer calculators that have buttons with large numbers and symbols.
-Today, calculators come in many forms, like advanced graphing calculators and computer apps.
-Some can even solve complex equations with variables.
+Calculators can help solve math problems, both simple and complex.
+Most people know about basic electronic calculators.
+But kids who struggle with math may prefer calculators that have buttons with large numbers and symbols.
+There are many kinds of calculators, from graphing calculators to computer apps.
+Some can even solve equations with variables.

-- Math notation tools let kids write or type out the special symbols and numbers used for math equations, such as the symbols in 𝑥 = −𝑏±√𝑏2−4𝑎𝑐⁄2𝑎.
-Writing out these equations by hand can be challenging for kids who have trouble writing numbers and symbols.
+Math notation tools let you write or type out the special symbols and numbers used for math equations.
+For example, the symbols in x = −b ± √(b2 − 4ac)/2a.
+Writing out these equations by hand can be challenging for people who have trouble writing numbers and symbols.
 And most traditional word processors aren’t great at handling math symbols.

-- Graph paper has a grid to make it easier for kids to line up numbers and symbols in math problems.
-That’s very important when keeping track of things like place value.
-Many kids write on traditional graph paper with a pencil.
-Kids with math issues may prefer graph paper that has large graph squares.
-Today, there’s also digital graph paper.
+Graph paper has a grid that makes it easier to line up numbers and symbols in math problems.
+That’s important when keeping track of things like place value.
+Students often write on traditional graph paper with a pencil.
+Some may prefer graph paper that has large squares.
+There’s also digital graph paper.

-- Graphing tools are typically digital tools that help kids graph the path created by an equation.
+Graphing tools help with graphing the path created by an equation.
 For example, y = x2 would be graphed as a parabola.
-Kids who take algebra or calculus can use these tools to solve graphing problems.
+Students who take algebra or calculus can use these tools to solve graphing problems.

-- Drawing tools help kids draw lines, shapes, angles and other geometric features.
-Traditional classroom tools like rulers, stencils and protractors can help with drawing.
-These days, there also are specific computer programs for drawing.
-Kids who study geometry or trigonometry may find them particularly helpful.
+Drawing tools help with drawing lines, shapes, angles, and other geometric features.
+Traditional classroom tools like rulers, stencils, and protractors can help with drawing.
+There also are specific computer programs for drawing.
+Students who study geometry or trigonometry may find them helpful.

-- Equation-solving tools are digital tools that help kids work with equations.
+Equation-solving tools are digital tools that help students work with equations.
 Unlike calculators, equation-solving tools don’t solve a problem.
-They help kids figure out how to solve a problem.
-For example, an equation-solving tool can help kids figure out how to solve for x in 3 + x = 11.
-These tools are especially helpful for algebra students.
+They help students figure out how to solve a problem.
+For example, an equation-solving tool can help them figure out how to solve for x in 3 + x = 11.

-- Manipulatives are objects that help kids solve math problems in alternative ways.
-Manipulatives can also illustrate math concepts.
+Manipulatives are objects that let you solve math problems in alternative ways.
+They can also illustrate math concepts.
 A classic example is the number line.
-Kids can use a number line to add or subtract numbers, without having to write down any numbers or symbols.
-They can also use it to help them understand the concepts of adding and subtracting.
-Another example is an abacus, which allows kids to do calculations by moving beads.
-Manipulatives can be physical objects or virtual objects on computers.
+You can use a number line to add or subtract numbers without having to write down any numbers or symbols.
+Another example is an abacus, which lets you do calculations by moving beads.
+Manipulatives can also be virtual objects on a computer.

-- Text-to-speech (TTS) lets kids read aloud numbers and calculations when solving math problems.
+Text-to-speech (TTS) reads aloud numbers and calculations.
 When used for math, TTS is often combined with other tools, like a talking calculator.

-- Dictation helps kids write out math problems by speaking.
+Dictation lets you write out math problems by speaking.
 Like TTS, dictation can be combined with other AT tools for math.
-For instance, math notation tools sometimes let kids dictate equations.
+For instance, math notation tools sometimes allow for dictating equations.

-There are many ways to access AT tools for math.
-You can find traditional “low-tech” classroom tools, like rulers, basic calculators and graph paper—including calculators with large numbers and symbols and graph paper with large graph squares—at a school supply store.
-Your child’s teacher may also be able to provide these tools.
+There are many ways to get AT tools for math.
+You can find traditional “low-tech” classroom tools, like rulers, basic calculators, and graph paper at a school supply store.
+These stores may also sell calculators with large numbers and symbols, and graph paper with large squares.
+The school might provide these tools, too.